| Oracle® TimesTen In-Memory Database SQL Reference Release 11.2.1 Part Number E13070-03 |

 Character format requires single quotes.

-Hexadecimal format requires the prefix '0x
+Hexadecimal format requires the prefix '0x before the value.

 The INSERT operation fails if it violates a foreign key constraint.
 See "CREATE TABLE" for a description of the foreign key constraint.